ExploringNorSHOR's

 NorShor, 1941

-In 1940, the Minnesota Amusement Company leased the Orpheum Theatre and the Orpheum Garage, hiring architects Jacob Liebenberg & Seeman Kaplan to convert the vaudeville theater into a modern, art deco movie house.
+In 1940, the Minnesota Amusement Company leased the Orpheum Theatre and Orpheum Garage, hiring architects Jacob Liebenberg & Seeman Kaplan to renovate the vaudeville theater, creating the NorShor Theatre.

-After a major renovation, in which the Orpheum’s layout was completely reversed, the 2nd Avenue and 207 E. Superior Street Orpheum entrances were abandoned, and a new entrance at 211 Superior Street was installed for the brand-new NorShor Theatre.
-A Duluth News Tribune story about the theater stated that “The Northwest’s most spectacular theater…features an entirely new style of theater architecture, a style so radical from accepted standards that the NorShor has already earned the distinction of being more sensational than New York’s Radio City.”
+The NorShor’s Art Deco-inspired interior—including seating for 1,100, the world’s first Milk Bar, and the planet’s largest photomural—was considered “The Northwest’s most spectacular theater...[featuring] an entirely new style of theater architecture, a style so radical from accepted standards that the NorShor has already earned the distinction of being more sensational than New York’s Radio City.”
+(Duluth News Tribune 7/12/41)

 The NorShor opened with Bob Hope and Dorothy Lamour in Caught in the Draft, in which Hope reluctantly joins the US Army.